BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🏅 Honors and Awards

+- *2025.12* The Doctoral Program of the 2025 Young Science and Technology Talents Cultivation Project of the China Association for Science and Technology (Cultivated by the Chinese Institute of Electronics)
 - *2025.11* CSRSWTC 2025 Best Paper Award
 - *2025.09* National Scholarship (Graduate)
 - *2025.08* Second prize in the Graduate Academic Innovation Competition organized by the National Electromagnetic Field and Wireless Technology Virtual Teaching and Research Office